ymyke/cardio/DOMAIN.md

   behaviours and not sigils."

 # Agents
+- Computer player &  human player
+- The agents behind:
+  - Computer:
+    - name -- can be a global constant / hardcoded
+    - ~~no lives -- human either makes it to the end or not~~
+    - ~~no damage~~
+    - ~~no deck~~
+  - Human:
+    - name
+    - lives -- number of fights he can lose until game is over
+    - ~~no damage -- only relevant in fights~~
+    - score & stats...
+    - gems
+    - deck
+    - items
+    - card archive(?) -- all cards she has ever discovered
+- During a fight:
+  - Computer:
+    - name -- can be different, esp. for boss fights
+    - lives -- usually just 1, but bosses have 2, almost more like levels in actuality
+    - damage (see separate discussion below)
+  - Human:
+    - damage (see separate discussion below)
+    - 4 fight card decks -- they're currently in FightVnC directly...

+# Damage
+option 1: both agents track:
+- computer.damage - human.damage > 5 -> human wins
+- human.damage - computer.damage > 5 -> computer wins
+- => need access to the other agent to determine state
+- overflow damage anything beyond 5

+option 2: only human tracks:
+- human.damage > 5 -> computer wins
+- human.damage < -5 -> human wins

+option 3: one common game state w/o agents in FightVnC: <- Favorite! ⭐
+- human_damage: >5 => human lost; <-5 => human won

+# Money / Gems
+- QQ: What should be the metaphor for money? 💎?

 # Boss fights
 - Need a different model in Fight.handle_round_of_fight -- surely also elsewhere, e.g.